Federal Assistance for Small Businesses During Coronavirus

 Q: Are nonprofits, churches, Chambers of Commerce and physician practices eligible?

 A: Nonprofits and churches designated as a 501(c)(3) may participate in the Paycheck Protection Program.
 Physician practices are eligible, regardless of how they are structured.
-Unfortunately, most trade organizations and Chambers of Commerce are organized as 501(c)(6)s and are therefore not eligible to participate in the program.
+Chambers of Commerce and Destination Marketing Organizations that are organized as 501(c)(6)s are now eligible to participate in the program as long as the entity does not receive more than 15 percent of receipts or $1,000,000 in revenue from lobbying and have 300 or less employees.

 Q: Can I receive both an Economic Injury Disaster Loan and a Paycheck Protection loan?